D. B. Cooper: Aircraft modifications

 Due to multiple "copycat" hijackings in 1972, the FAA required that the exterior of all Boeing 727 aircraft be fitted with a spring-loaded device, later dubbed the "Cooper vane", that prevents lowering of the aft airstair during flight.
-The device consists of a flat blade of aluminum mounted on a pivot.
-The pivot is at the center of the blade.
-The vane is fastened to the forward end of the blade forward of the pivot and extends away from the fuselage.
-The long edge of the vane is perpendicular to the blade.
-When the airplane is in flight, the force of air pushing against the vane exceeds the resistance of the spring and rotates the vane and blade about the pivot so that the vane becomes parallel with the airflow.
-This places the portion of the blade aft of the pivot over the edge of the airstair and physically blocks the airstair from opening.
-When the airplane is on the ground and the force of the spring is greater than the airflow against the vane, the spring rotates the vane perpendicular to the airflow and pivots the blade away from the edge of the airstair.
-This allows normal operation of the airstair on the ground.
+The device consists of a flat blade of aluminum mounted on a pivot, which is spring-loaded to stay out of the way of the door when the craft is at rest, but aerodynamically rotates into position to prevent the door from being opened when the airplane is traveling at flight speeds.
 Operation of the vane is automatic and cannot be overridden from within the aircraft.
 As a direct result of the hijacking, the installation of peepholes was mandated in all cockpit doors; this enables the cockpit crew to observe passengers without opening the cockpit door.

 Subsequent history of N467US

 In 1978, the hijacked 727-100 aircraft was sold by Northwest Orient to Piedmont Airlines, where it was re-registered N838N and continued in domestic carrier service.
 In 1984, it was purchased by the charter company Key Airlines, re-registered N29KA, and incorporated into the Air Force's civilian charter fleet that shuttled workers between Nellis Air Force Base and the Tonopah Test Range during the F-117 Nighthawk development program.
-In 1996, the aircraft was scrapped for parts in a Memphis boneyard.
+In 1996, the aircraft was scrapped for parts in a Memphis aircraft boneyard.

-Death of Earl J. Cossey
+Effect on flight crew

-On April 23, 2013, Earl J. Cossey, who packed the four parachutes that were given to Cooper, was found dead in his home in Woodinville, Washington, a suburb of Seattle.
-His death was ruled a homicide due to blunt-force trauma to the head.
-The perpetrator remains unknown.
-Some commenters alleged possible links to the Cooper case, but authorities responded that they had no reason to believe that any such link exists.
-Woodinville officials later announced that burglary was most likely the motive for the crime.
+The flight crew praised Mucklow for her actions.
+Mucklow continued to fly for the airline for several years.
+She lived privately and has only granted a few interviews since 2021.